vastec/ember-unused-components/README.md

 Removing components
 ------------------------------------------------------------------------------

-Please raise an issue if you would like to see that functionality.
-It might be useful.
-But please consider that simple removal of:
+Auto removing components might be useful but it's not yet supported.
+Please consider that simple removal of:
- - `template.hbs`
+ - `template.hbs` or `templates/component-name.hbs`
- - `component.js`
+ - `component.js` or `components/component-name.js`
- - `style.sass` (if you use `ember-component-css`)
+ - `style.css` or `styles/components/style.css`

 might not remove everything you would like.
 Examples: